Kaahumanu Plaza

 No analysis available

-The listings market the unit to investors and note it can be rented or furnished for immediate occupancy, but they do not explicitly state that short-term or vacation rentals are permitted.
-Absence of explicit STR wording means STR_allowed is set to false.
+The listings market the unit to investors and note it can be rented or furnished, but they do not explicitly state that short-term rentals or vacation rentals are allowed.
+In the absence of explicit STR permission language, I mark STR as not allowed based on the remarks.

 No analysis available